 YOGA MAT ( If you are joining a yoga tour)

 Travel Insurance We recommend you get travel insurance and there are many companies which offer it.
-Two companies that are well known and reliable are travelex and statravel
+Some companies that are well known are world noads, travelex , and statravel,

-CURRENCY EXCHANGE Plenty of places to exchange money.
+CURRENCY EXCHANGE There are plenty of places to exchange money.
 In the airport most exchange places take commission and don't offer very good rates compared to places near our hotel.
-Never change on the blackmarket.

 FOOD PRECAUTIONS Eat light when you first arrive.
 Drink and brush your teeth only with bottled water.
 Never eat street food.
 Eat only in places that your guide approves.
 Avoid salads, meat, chicken, fish and fruit that is not "wrapped".
 Enjoy the fine authentic vegetarian cuisine.